Wigner crystal vs. Friedel oscillations in the 1D Hubbard model: Abstract

 \section{Abstract}

-We analyze the fermion density of the Hubbard model in a finite one-dimensional system.
-A Wigner crystal phase should not be expected, since there cannot be any broken symmetry in one dimension and moreover the underlying Luttinger liquid theory is scale invariant.
-Nonetheless, we find a relatively sharp crossover even for moderate short range interactions into a definite Wigner crystal region.
-The results are relevant to ultra cold fermionic gases in optical lattices and finite quantum wires.
+We analyze the fermion density of the one-dimensional Hubbard model using bosonization and numerical DMRG calculations.
+For finite systems we find a relatively sharp crossover even for moderate short range interactions into a region with $4\kf$ density waves as a function of density.
+The results show that the unstable fixed point of a spin-incoherent state can dominate the physical behavior in a large region of parameter space in finite systems.
+The crossover may be observable in ultra cold fermionic gases in optical lattices and in finite quantum wires.